 1 Introduction

 In recent years, security issues relating to seafood have attracted widespread attention.
 Formaldehyde (FA) is both an industrial product and an essential metabolite of aquatic products and vegetables.
 The level of FA is especially high in squid, and squid products.
 FA is a reactive substance that can react with many functional groups of proteins, especially free amino groups, which contributes to proteins being denatured and aquatic products being damaged.
 Yeh et al. found that FA leads to changes in the secondary structure of squid collagen [1].
-At the same time, chanarat and Benjakul reported that FA present in surimi had a negative effect on gel improvement and cross-linking ability induced by transglutaminase [2].
+At the same time, Chanarat and Benjakul reported that FA present in surimi had a negative effect on gel improvement and cross-linking ability induced by transglutaminase [2].
 FA could also cause DNA damage and loss of memory [3].
-Furthermore, studies have also shown that FA is a carcinogen and long-term exposure or inhalation of FA in humans increases the risk of lung cancer and brain cancer [4].
-FA has been identified as carcinogenic by the World Health Organization, and can cause a variety of cancers, especially leukaemia [5].
-Some studies also indicate that FA is able to injure arterial endothelial cells and cause arteriosclerosis [6].
+Furthermore, FA is found to be carcinogen and long-term exposure or inhalation of FA in humans increases the risk of lung cancer and brain cancer [4].
+FA has been identified as carcinogenic by the World Health Organization, and can cause a variety of cancers, especially leukemia [5].
+Some studies show that FA is able to injure arterial endothelial cells and cause arteriosclerosis [6].

 Both dimethylamine (DMA) and FA are products of the decomposition reaction of trimethylamine oxide (TMAO).
 TMAO exists widely in marine biological tissues and is especially abundant in squid and crustaceans.
-TMAO plays an important role in cell osmoregulation of salt-water ﬁsh and stabilising the folded state of the protein [7].
-It is also the major source of fresh seafood flavour.
+TMAO plays an important role in cell osmoregulation of salt-water ﬁsh and stabilizing the folded state of the protein [7].
+It is also the major source of fresh seafood flavor.
 As TMAO can be degraded to harmful DMA and FA during thermal processing, high TMAO concentrations in squid and crustaceans are both a technological and toxicological problem.
 Some studies have shown that TMAO can be transferred into DMA, TMA, and FA, by high temperatures, with the decomposition temperature being affected by many factors [8].
-Some studies have also shown that large amounts of FA, DMA, and TMA were formed in squid muscle when heated [9].
+Large amounts of FA, DMA, and TMA were formed in squid muscle when heated [9].
 The endogenous FA produced in aquatic products is closely related to TMAO decomposition in the processing of aquatic products at high temperatures, so it is unlikely to completely avoid the production of harmful FA during the processing of squid, which draws increasing attention as a crucial problem affecting food quality.
 It is important to control the pyrolysis of TMAO and improve the safety of marine aquatic food.
 Currently, the control of TMAO thermal decomposition in aquatic products focuses on processing technology and exogenous substances.
 Zhang et al. changed the TMAO degradation pathways to prevent FA production [10].
-In addition, chitosan, calcium chloride, citric acid, and trisodium citrate can inhibit the formation of DMA and FA [11-12].
+In addition, chitosan, calcium chloride, citric acid, and trisodium citrate were found to inhibit the formation of DMA and FA [11-12].
 Trimethylamine oxide demethylase activity was significantly inhibited by low concentrations of polyphenols, phytic acid, and acetic acid in squid muscle [13].
 As an FA scavenger, tea catechins had significant reactivity with FA at room temperature [14].